zephyron1237/adcom-mission-tracker/README.md

 ## Thanks

-The Atlantis json data was provided by The_Random_Guy on the AdCom discord.
+The Atlantis and Crusade json data was provided by The_Random_Guy on the AdCom discord.
+Emoji selection mostly taken from the discord #mission-list (currently maintained by Julian).

 ## Contributing